 "We also agreed that you would get nothing back from the travel agent at the end of this holiday period.
 Remember with your fraction at the end of the 19 year period, you will get some money back from the sale, so even if you only got a small part of your initial outlay, say £5,000 it would still be more than you would get renting your holidays from a travel agent, wouldn't it?"
 I acknowledge that the slides above set out a "return" that is less than the total cost of the holidays and the "initial outlay".
 But that was just an example and, given the way in which it was positioned in the Training Manual, the language did leave open the possibility that the return could be equal to if not more than the initial outlay.
-Indeed, as Mr and Mrs A have set out in their statement, they recollect the Supplier telling them there would probably be a profit at the end of the membership.
-So, the training slides above add credibility to their assertion on this point.

 Furthermore, the slides above represent Fractional Club membership as: